The Aylesbury Centre

 The Aylesbury Centre is a voluntary association of National Trust members and volunteers, founded in 1974 to promote our work.

-The 220 or so members live in Aylesbury, across the Aylesbury Vale and beyond.
+The 220 or so Centre members live in Aylesbury, across Aylesbury Vale, and beyond.

-We celebrated our 40th anniversary in 2014 with a social evening at Claydon House.
+We celebrated our 45th anniversary in 2019 with a social evening in the Powerhouse at Waddesdon Manor.
 Our President, John Bly, takes an active interest in the Centre.

 Meetings take place in Broughton Junior School, Broughton Avenue, Aylesbury HP20 1NQ starting at 8pm.
 Doors open at 7:30pm which gives time to browse books and any produce, meet friends, and buy raffle tickets!

 To confirm programme details, call the Hon.
 Secretary, Aylesbury Centre of the National Trust on 07399 540626 or email@example.com